Nikhil-devloper/MCP-kb/server/README.md

 ## Knowledge Base API

-The enhanced query tool connects to a knowledge base API that stores documents in DynamoDB.
+Zodi connects to a knowledge base API that stores documents in DynamoDB.
 The API has the following endpoints:

 - `GET /documents`: List all documents
 - `GET /documents/{documentId}`: Get a document by ID